namihq/walrus-go/README.md

 - Store data and files on the Walrus Publisher.
 - Retrieve data and files from the Walrus Aggregator.
 - Supports specifying storage epochs.
-- Supports end-to-end encryption using AES-CTR.
+- Supports end-to-end encryption using AES-GCM and AES-CBC.
 - Handles response parsing and error handling.

 ## Installation